-PRESENTENCE INVESTIGATION REPORTS ARE PUBLIC RECORDS.
-Circuits that make these presentence investigation reports part of the public record do so under what is interpreted as a conflict between Section 5-3-4 (restricting access to presentence investigation reports as discussed immediately above) and Section 5-4-1 of the Illinois Code of Corrections.
-Section 5-4-1 provides that the trial judge must "specify on the record the particular evidence, information, factors in mitigation and aggravation or other reasons that led to his sentencing determination [and that the] full verbatim record of the sentencing hearing shall be filed with the clerk of the court and shall be a public record."
-Under this interpretation, a presentence investigation report must be entered into the record because it was used to support the court's decision-making process.
+PRO: PRESENTENCE INVESTIGATION REPORTS ARE PUBLIC RECORDS.
+Circuits that make presentence investigation reports part of the public record do so under the notion that Section 5-4-1 of the Illinois Code of Corrections limits the operation of Section 5-3-4, which restricts access to presentence investigation reports to certain identified individuals.
+Section 5-4-1 provides that the trial judge "shall specify on the record the particular evidence, information, factors in mitigation and aggravation or other reasons that led to his sentencing determination [and that the] full verbatim record of the sentencing hearing shall be filed with the clerk of the court and shall be a public record."
+Although the use of "shall" in Section 5-4-1 is misleading (it is actually permissive in nature), some counties rely on this provision for the premise that the